There will always be disrupting messages, practice tuning into your body instead of worrying.

 - Take a stand for personal food preferences by giving everyone food freedom!!!

 - By letting go of judgment towards others, you give yourself the chance to be free of judgment towards yourself.
+If you want to find other people without food judgment, check out Overeaters Anonymous.

 - There will always be arguments about the right way to eat food, are you going to get involved in everyone of these arguments?